thomasgtaylor/how.wtf/content/post/2023-03-11-check-if-a-program-exists-from-a-makefile.md

 ---
-title: Check if a program exists from a Makefile
-date: 2023-03-11T00:50:00-04:00
 author: Thomas Taylor
+categories:
+- programming
+date: 2023-03-11 00:50:00-04:00
 description: How to check if a shell program or executable exists from a Makefile
-categories:
-- Programming
 tags:
-- Makefile
+- makefile
+title: Check if a program exists from a Makefile
 ---

 A Makefile can check if a shell program or executable exists before running recipes.